Residual Speaker Representation for One-Shot Voice Conversion: Method

-Since speaker representations can be considered as time-invariant expression that only depends on the intrinsic features of the speaker, we use a fixed-length speaker embedding method.
-The speaker encoder is used to extract fixed-length speaker representation vectors $S$ from utterances.
+Given that speaker representations can be viewed as time-invariant expressions that solely depend on the intrinsic features of the speaker, utilizing a fixed-length vector makes the representation less susceptible to temporal variance.
+Besides, source and target utterances have different lengths; the reference embedding can not be extracted at the frame level.
+Hence, we employ a fixed-length speaker embedding method.
+The speaker encoder is tasked with extracting fixed-length speaker representation vectors $S$ from utterances.
+Its structure is depicted in Figure \ref{fig:framework}.

-Specifically, we extract a fixed-length vector from each frame of the mel-spectrogram of the speech signal and calculate the mean in each dimension.
+Specifically, we employ temporal convolution and linear layers to extract a fixed-length vector from each frame of the mel-spectrogram of the speech signal.
+Subsequently, we compute the mean value along each dimension.
 Assuming the input is $X=[x_1, x_2, x_3, \cdots, x_T]$, the definition of the speaker encoder is as follows:

 where $S\in \mathbb{R}^{1\times d_s}$, $T$ is the number of frames in the input.